-Prevail is developing a pipeline of potentially disease-modifying AAV9-based gene therapies for the treatment of genetically-defined neurodegenerative diseases.
+We are developing potentially disease-modifying AAV9-based gene therapies for the treatment of genetically defined neurodegenerative diseases.

 PD-GBA and Gaucher disease are driven by mutations in the same gene, called GBA1.
 This gene contains the instructions for making the lysosomal enzyme beta-glucocerebrosidase, or GCase, which is needed for the disposal and recycling of glycolipids — a type of cellular component that is known to accumulate with aging.
 PD-GBA patients have mutations in at least one chromosomal copy of GBA1, while Gaucher disease patients have mutations in both chromosomal copies.
 Without enough GCase, glycolipids accumulate, causing lysosomal dysfunction and aggregation of the protein α-Synuclein in cells, which we believe leads to the inflammation and neurodegeneration behind PD-GBA and neuronopathic Gaucher disease.

 PR001 utilizes the well-studied viral vector AAV9 to deliver a healthy copy of the GBA1 gene.
 In our PROPEL and PROVIDE clinical trials, PR001 is administered by a one-time injection into an area above the spinal canal called the cisterna magna to treat the brain.
 The cisterna magna injection is a direct, non-surgical technique that has been used safely in humans for a century.
 In our PROCEED clinical trial, PR001 is administered as a single IV infusion to treat Gaucher disease Type 1.